apache/storm/docs/Performance.md

 ## 2. Batch Size
 Producers can either write a batch of messages to the consumer's queue or write each message individually.
 This batch size can be configured.
 Inserting messages in batches to downstream queues helps reduce the number of synchronization operations required for the inserts.
-Consequently this helps achieve higher throughput.
+Consequently, this helps achieve higher throughput.
 However, sometimes it may take a little time for the buffer to fill up, before it is flushed into the downstream queue.
 This implies that the buffered messages will take longer to become visible to the downstream consumer who is waiting to process them.
 This can increase the average end-to-end latency for these messages.
 The latency can get very bad if the batch sizes are large and the topology is not experiencing high traffic.

 - `topology.producer.batch.size` : The batch size for writes into the receive queue of any spout/bolt is controlled via this setting.
 This setting impacts the communication within a worker process.
 Each upstream producer maintains a separate batch to a component's receive queue.
-So if two spout instances are writing to the same downstream bolt instance, each of the spout instances will have maintain a separate batch.
+So if two spout instances are writing to the same downstream bolt instance, each of the spout instances will have to maintain a separate batch.

 -  `topology.transfer.batch.size` : Messages that are destined to a spout/bolt running on a different worker process, are sent to a queue called the **Worker Transfer Queue**.
 The Worker Transfer Thread is responsible for draining the messages in this queue and send them to the appropriate